tektechnologies/Instructor-Prep/201/class-13.md

 - and at the same time they gain access to the prototype methods as a built in function of the constructor.

-- Object have keys we can access and strings dont.
+- Object have keys we can access and strings don't.
 - that is what we get to work with when we stringify an object.
 - thumbs on objects vs strings knowing the difference.
 - local storage only stores strings,
 - and a tool that will take those string and turn them back into objects.
 - local storage is built into javascript,
 - local storage works with key value pairs.
-- the syntax is different but KVP's work the same as they do in objects.
+- the syntax is different but Key : Value ; Pair's work the same as they do in objects.
 - take local storage and type set Item
 - local storage only holds strings.
 - json is good with arrays

-- look into the APPLICATION ON THE **localstorage** - see the key value in local storage is set .
+- look into the APPLICATION ON THE **local storage** - see the key value in local storage is set .

 ```js